VANI0407/README.md/README.md

 5. Run the file using PyCharm.
 6. Enter your name and use the menu.
 ## TESTING
+* The project contains unit tests for deck creation
+* Card values
+* Ace adjustment
+* Blackjack detection
-The project contains unit tests for deck creation, card values, Ace adjustment, Blackjack detection, dealer rules and game logic. python -m unittest discover -s tests -v
+* Dealer rules and game logic. python -m unittest discover -s tests -v
 ## GAME INSTRUCTIONS
 1. The player and dealer receive two cards.